 Paraphernalia means "drug paraphernalia" as defined in M.G.L. c.
 94C, § 1.

-Patient Registration Card means a Registration Card formerly and validly issued by DPH or a temporary or an annual Registration Card currently and validly issued by the Commission, to a Registered Qualifying Patient.
+Patient Registration Card means a temporary or an annual Registration Card currently and validly issued by the Commission to a Registered Qualifying Patient.
 The Patient Registration Card facilitates verification of an individual Registrant's status including, but not limited to, identification by the Commission and Law Enforcement Authorities, of those individuals who are exempt from Massachusetts criminal and civil penalties under M.G.L. c.
-94I, and 935 CMR 501.000 through Commission-supported databases.
+94I, and 935 CMR 501.000: Medical use of Marijuana through Commission-supported databases.
 A Temporary Patient Registration issued to a Qualifying Patient shall be deemed a Registration Card.

 Person means an individual or entity under the laws of the Commonwealth.

+Personal Caregiver means a person, registered by the Commission, who is 21 years of age or older, who has agreed to assist with a Registered Qualifying Patient's medical use of Marijuana, and is not the Registered Qualifying Patient's Certifying Healthcare Provider.
+A visiting nurse, personal care attendant, or home health aide providing care to a Registered Qualifying Patient may serve as a Personal Caregiver, including as a second Personal Caregiver to patients younger than 18 years old.

+Personal Caregiver Registration Card means a temporary or an annual Registration Card currently and validly issued by the Commission to a Personal Caregiver.
+The Registration Card allows access into Commission supported databases.
+The Registration Card facilitates verification of an individual Registrant's status including, but not limited to, identification by the Commission and Law Enforcement Authorities of those individuals who are exempt from Massachusetts criminal and civil penalties under M.G.L. c.
+94I, and 935 CMR 501.000: Medical Use of Marijuana.
+A temporary registration issued to a Personal Caregiver shall be deemed a Registration Card.

 Persons or Entities Having Direct Control means any person or entity having direct control over the operations of an MTC, which satisfies one or more of the following criteria:

 An Owner that possesses a financial interest in the form of equity of 10% or greater in an MTC;

 A Person or Entity that possesses a voting interest of 10% or greater in an MTC or a right to veto significant events;

 A Close Associate;

 A Person or Entity that has the right to control, or authority through contract, or otherwise including, but not limited to:

 To make decisions regarding operations and strategic planning, capital allocations, acquisitions and divestments;

-To appoint more than 50% of the directors;
+To appoint more than 50% of the directors or their equivalent;

 To appoint or remove Corporate-level officers or their equivalent;

 To make major marketing, production, and financial decisions;

-To execute significant or exclusive contracts; or
+To execute significant (in aggregate of $10,000 or greater) or exclusive contracts; or

 To earn 10% or more of the profits or collect more than 10% of the dividends.

+A Person or entity appointed as a receiver.

 Persons or Entities Having Indirect Control means any person or entity having indirect control over operations of MTC.
-It specifically includes any person with a controlling interest in an indirect holding or parent company of the applicant, and the chief executive officer and executive director of those companies, or any person or entity in a position indirectly to control the decision-making of MTC.
+It specifically includes persons or entities having control over an indirect holding or parent company of the applicant, and the chief executive officer and executive director of those companies, or any person or entity in a position indirectly to control the decision-making of MTC.

-Personal Caregiver means a person, registered by the Commission, who is 21 years of age or older, who has agreed to assist with a Registered Qualifying Patient's medical use of Marijuana, and is not the Registered Qualifying Patient's Certifying Healthcare Provider.
-A visiting nurse, personal care attendant, or home health aide providing care to a Registered Qualifying Patient may serve as a Personal Caregiver, including as a second Personal Caregiver to patients younger than 18 years old.

-Personal Caregiver Registration Card means a Registration Card formerly and validly issued by the DPH or a temporary or an annual Registration Card currently and validly issued by the Commission to a Personal Caregiver.
-The Registration Card allows access into Commission supported databases.
-The Registration Card facilitates verification of an individual Registrant's status including, but not limited to, identification by the Commission and Law Enforcement Authorities of those individuals who are exempt from Massachusetts criminal and civil penalties under M.G.L. c.
-94I, and 935 CMR 501.000.
-A temporary registration issued to a Personal Caregiver shall be deemed a Registration Card.